 Drivers must give way to pedestrians on the footpath when entering or leaving a driveway or other road related area.
 If a driver is turning left or right, the driver must give way to any pedestrian at or near the intersection on the road, or part of the road the driver is entering.
 Under the law, mobility scooter users travelling under 10 km/h are pedestrians.

-To share the road safely with cyclists, drivers should:
+To share the road safely with bicycle riders, drivers should:

 - scan the road ahead for bicycle riders

-- when turning or entering an intersection look for cyclists and give way as you would for any other vehicle
+- when turning or entering an intersection look for bicycle riders and give way as you would for any other vehicle

 - the law requires all drivers to only overtake when it is safe to do so.
-This includes overtaking people on bikes - it is best to slow down until it is safe to overtake
+This includes overtaking people on bicycles - it is best to slow down until it is safe to overtake

-- give cyclists plenty of room; you must allow a minimum of 1 metre clearance, 1.5 metres if travelling over 60 km/h
+- give bicycle riders plenty of room; you must allow a minimum of 1 metre clearance, 1.5 metres if travelling over 60 km/h

 - watch out for all bicycle riders on the footpaths

 - Adjust your speed to suit the presence of pedestrians or bicycle riders; bicycles are sometimes hard to see at night and in bad weather.
 Watch carefully for them

-- not drive, stop or park in a bicycle lane (you can cross a bicycle lane to turn left, enter private property or park in a parking lane providing you indicate and give way to any cyclists)
+- not drive, stop or park in a bicycle lane (you can cross a bicycle lane to turn left, enter private property or park in a parking lane providing you indicate and give way to any bicycle riders)

-- remember that cyclists can legally ride two abreast, so be patient as you approach and overtake only when safe.
+- remember that bicycle riders can legally ride two abreast, so be patient as you approach and overtake only when safe.

-Many cyclists are badly hurt when drivers open car doors without looking properly, so take care when opening your car door and look out for cyclists.
+Many bicycle riders are badly hurt when drivers open car doors without looking properly, so take care when opening your car door and look out for bicycle riders.

 Picture courtesy of David Cronin.